ivanlemeshev/mapreduce/README.md

 [MapReduce: Simplified Data Processing on Large Clusters](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) by Jeffrey Dean and Sanjay Ghemawat from Google.

-I use word count as the example to implement MapReduce.
+It uses word count as the example to implement MapReduce.

-- [x] Sequential implementation
-- [ ] Concurrent implementation
-- [ ] Distributed implementation

 ## Run the sequential implementation